M.A. in International Studies

 Q: My professor is not able to submit the recommendation until after the deadline.
 Is this OK?

-A: It is acceptable if your letters of recommendation arrive up to a week or two after the deadline.
+A: It is acceptable if your letters of recommendation arrive up to a a few days after the deadline.
 Some faculty are on leave or away from the office, and we accept that.
-As long as the recommendations arrive by about February 10, your application would not be compromised.
+As long as the recommendations arrive by February 4, 2025, your application would not be compromised.

 Q: Can recommendation letters be in a language other than English?